slatedocs/slate/source/includes/markdown/_12-app-server.html.md

 will be sent from an Asana user's browser, while other requests will be sent from Asana's servers.

 App Servers define their own paths.
-During the lifecycle of a Webhook or UI Hook, apps will need to declare the endpoints for Asana.
+Apps will need to declare the endpoints for Asana.
 For Webhooks, this happens when you create a new webhook.
-For Workflow Apps, some UI Hooks are declared on App Creation while others are dynamically declared in responses to requests from Asana.
+For UI Components, some are declared on App Creation while others are dynamically declared in responses to requests from Asana.

 You should test/debug your App Server with a tool like [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/).